MicrosoftDocs/Advertising/advertising/bingads-13/bulk-service/image-ad-extension.md

     // ImageAdExtension object of the Campaign Management service.
     ImageAdExtension = new ImageAdExtension
     {
-        // 'Alternative Text' column header in the Bulk file AlternativeText = "ImageAdExtension Alternative Text",
-        // 'Destination Url' column header in the Bulk file DestinationUrl = null,
-        // 'Id' column header in the Bulk file
+	// 'Images' column header in the Bulk file
+	Images =
+    	new AssetLink[] {
+        	new AssetLink
+        	{
+            	Asset = new ImageAsset
+            {
+                AssetAssociationType = AssetAssociationType.LandscapeImageMedia,
-        Id = imageAdExtensionIdKey,
+                Id = imageassetid,
+            }
+        }
+    },
-        // 'Media Ids' column header in the Bulk file ImageMediaIds = new long[] { ImageMediaIdHere },
+	// 'Alternative Text' column header in the Bulk file AlternativeText = "Test",
-        // 'Status' column header in the Bulk file Status = AdExtensionStatus.Active,
+	// 'Eligible Layout' column header in the Bulk file EligibleLayout = AdExtensionEligibleLayoutType.SingleAndAudience,
     },
 };